AaHaHaa/MMTools/README.md

 Since I've received questions about the Fourier Transform, I've added explanation about it in the readme.pdf.
 Because of the laser-field definition, Fourier Transform should be `ifft` in MATLAB; be careful about this!
 It's different from the mathematical convention.
 This affects phase results and even critical (and can make the result wrong) Fourier-Transform-constant issues, such as different constants of convolution theorem for different conventions.
 * 2/14/2024:<br>
 There is a significant bug in CUDA related to spontaneous Raman scattering that will simply fail MATLAB.
 I fixed it.
 Please download the new one if you downloaded the code between 1/3/2024, when I claimed to add and fix the spontaneous Raman scattering, and today.
+* 5/20/2024:<br>
+Finish the initial implementation of Er and Nd rate-equation gain modeling.
+More tests will be done for verification.